- Locate Taskstream assignments in your course

 - For the Educational Doctorate (EdD) program: Concordia Ed.D.
 Portfolio

-- For the Masters in Education (MEd) program: MEd Critical Assessments 2018_XXX
+- For the Masters in Education (MEd) program: MEd Critical Assessments 2019_XXX

 - For SPED courses in MEd and EDCI 542: MEd Online SPED

-There are several ways to navigate to enrollments for a given course.
-Locate the appropriate DRF from the Taskstream start page as shown in Figure 4.
+Navigate enrollments in Taskstream for your course.
+Locate the appropriate DRF from the Taskstream start page.

-- Clicking on Evaluation Required will display all unevaluated submissions (if any) for an instructor across all Taskstream integrated courses.
+- Click Evaluation Required to display all unevaluated submissions (if any) for an instructor across all Taskstream integrated courses.

-- Clicking Awaiting Release will display all evaluated but unreleased submissions for an instructor across all Taskstream integrated course (if any).
+- Click Awaiting Release to display all evaluated but unreleased submissions for an instructor across all Taskstream integrated course (if any).

 - A submission that is awaiting release has been evaluated by an instructor but not returned to a student.

-Clicking on the title of DRF will give options for further sorting student submissions to Taskstream as seen in Figure 5.
+Clicking on the title of DRF will give options for further sorting student submissions to Taskstream.

 Locate a specific student by typing their name under Search for Individual to Evaluate and click the blue search button.
 A prompt will appear that allows selection of the student.
 Then, if the student is enrolled in multiple Taskstream integrated courses, a selection can be made.
 Scroll to the bottom of the page and click the blue Continue button to display this user's Taskstream critical assessments.

 To show all submissions for a given course, use the Select Groups drop-down menu, select the desired group and then click the blue Search button.
-Then select which folio areas to display as shown in Figure 6.
+Then select which folio areas to display.